Decoding the Most Common FedEx and UPS Surcharges

 How to prepare for these fees

-Most FedEx and UPS surcharges are simply part of the business, and are unavoidable.
+Most FedEx and UPS surcharges are simply part of the business and are unavoidable.
 As a component of your total shipping invoice, you should take the time and effort to understand why they’ve been implemented.
 Most importantly, a thorough knowledge of the basics can help identify how they will impact your business based on your unique shipping needs.
 It’s unbelievably important to stay up-to-date on surcharge adjustments and increases by looking at annual service guides periodically.
 Auditing parcel invoices regularly can help identify which surcharges you’re seeing most frequently.

 By understanding how these fees impact your shipping spend, you can create a better plan of action for both your shipping operations and your pricing strategy.
 Working with a 3PL that is familiar with FedEx and UPS surcharges can help take the stress out of sorting through the data.
-At PartnerShip, we can help simplify things for your business – from conducting a shipping analysis to publishing resources that offer a Cliff’s Notes version of service guide mayhem.
+At PartnerShip, we can also help you save on your shipping costs - including securing discounts on common fees like residential delivery and delivery area surcharges.
+Learn more and enroll today to access FedEx discounts.

 Topics